kahwee/javascript-sg/site/content/post/migrating-from-wordpress-to-hugo.md

 * `&#8212;` should have been an em dash
 * `&#8211;` should have been an en dash
 * `img` tags don't get converted

+## Afterthoughts

+Moving to Hugo gave me a chance to clean up all the blog posts that are completely outdated and non-meaningful.
+I want to keep my blog up to date instead of just churning out hundreds of posts of low quality.